 Washington University in St. Louis believes good neighbors lead to strong communities.
 A prime example is a partnership between Washington University in St. Louis (WUSTL) and the School District of University City.
 These two organizations work closely together to improve educational opportunities and community resources for students.
 The multifaceted and flourishing partnership includes support in social work, science outreach, professional development, student reading programs, tutoring, visiting teachers for various courses and much more.

 The partnership began informally through various departments working with the District, but it became a formal partnership in 2009 when the organizations expanded it to a formal 25-year commitment of working together to improve educational opportunities for students.
 The current community school focus for Brittany Woods (Project Elev8) was created in partnership with community, school and university leaders.
-In collaboration with the District's Department of Curriculum and Instruction and building leadership, Washington University supports professional development for teachers at the elementary, middle and high schools.
+In collaboration with the District's Department of Curriculum and Instruction and building leadership, Washington University supports professional development for teachers at the elementary, middle and high schools; along with districtwide support through MySci and Math 314.Visit WUSTL's Institute for School Partnership for more details on the history of the partnership.

 Webster University works closely with the District mathematics committee and has developed coursework to support University City mathematics teachers.
 Webster also provides reduced tuition rates for all certified and educational support staff.
 Webster also supports the "Mind Full of Words" initiative, a $1 million collaborative with PNC Bank to help build vocabulary in pre-school students at the Julia Goldstein Early Childhood Education Center.